dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 --------------

-The exported streams class heterarchy includes the classes shown in `Streams module classes.`_.
+The exported streams class heterarchy includes the classes shown in `Streams module classes`_.
 Classes shown in bold are all instantiable.

 .. figure:: ../images/streams.png
    :align: center